DanielZalutskiy/capstone-2-explore-the-outdoors/README.md

 This project is titled "Enjoy The Oudoors" and it allows the user to search for parks by: location, park type or all.
 Once you select a location then a list of parks will pop up from that location.
 You then may select a park and it will give you the address of that park.
 The Mountains page allows the user to select a mountain and then a description of that mountain will appear giving you the elevation, difficulty, coordinates, sunrise, and sunset.

+A piece of JavaScript that I find interesting would be the "if" statement.
+I find this one very useful and easy to use when you need to specify a block of JavaScript code to be executed if a condition is true.